Geisy Arruda, to play a boot in the butt, and they let the fans, look at the photo's

 Goin out and about: Ivete Sangalo loses his temper and tells all-what do you think about the Video, anne and Lore Improta

+- Music: 10 the excerpts from His birth, the Status of the following

 Today, in addition to more beautiful, Geisy Arruda is also the most known and rich.
-Currently, the woman is in danger as a writer and as a producer of content, intended for adults.
-And success is not enough to describe it.
+Today the young woman is in danger as a writer and also a producer of content.
+“Success” is not enough to describe you.

+In addition to their fans loyal the girl has a lot of recognition and prestige in the society in which they work.
+That is to say, it was a terrible day for those who thought closing it was with a Geisy Arruda, the expulsion from the classroom.

 Okay, right: the government of the state of Bahia, an entrepreneur, was invited to treat the wedding of the sister of Isabella Pugliessi